 \subsection{Evaluation Methods for Open-domain Dialogue Systems}

 Evaluation of open-domain dialogue systems has long been a challenging problem.
 Unlike task-oriented systems, there is no clear metric like task completion rate or task completion cost.
-Human evaluation has been adopted by many works to converse with and rate dialogue agents.
+Both human and automatic evaluation methods are developed for ODD during these years.
+Human evaluation has been adopted by many works \citep{ritter2011data, shang2015neural, sordoni2015neural} to converse with and rate dialogue agents.
 However, human evaluation is not an ideal approach for that human labor is expensive and the evaluation results are highly subjective, varying from person to person.
+Researchers tend to hire crowd source workers \citep{ritter2011data, shang2015neural, sordoni2015neural} or random people \citep{moon2019opendialkg, jung2020attnio} to conduct human evaluation, both of which have two main drawbacks: 1.
+The evaluator group is highly random, and there exists huge gap between people with different knowledge levels or from different domains.
+2. Though individual bias could be weakened by increasing the number of evaluators, the evaluator group cannot be very large because of the limited budgets (in articles mentioned above the sizes of human evaluator groups are usually 5-20).
 Thus, automatic and objective metrics are desirable.
 In general, there are two categories of automatic metrics in recent research: word-overlap metrics and neural metrics.

 Word-overlap Metrics are widely used in Machine Translation and Summarization tasks, which calculate the similarity between the generated sequence and the ground truth sequence.
 Representative metrics like BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} are n-gram matching metrics.
 METEOR~\citep{banerjee2005meteor} was further proposed with an improvement based on BLEU.
 It identified the paraphrases and synonyms between the generated sequence and the ground truth. \cite{galley2015deltableu} extended the BLEU by exploiting numerical ratings of responses. \cite{liu2016not} argued that word-overlap metrics were not correlated well with human evaluation.
 These metrics are effective in Machine Translation because each source sentence has a ground truth to compare with, whereas in dialogues there may be many possible responses corresponding with one user message, and thus an acceptable response may receive a low score if simply computing word-overlap metrics.